Book an

 What Is PP405?

 PP405, a novel hair growth peptide by Pelage Pharmaceuticals, is a topical small molecule derived from UCLA stem cell metabolism research to promote hair growth.
-Licensed in 2018 and studied through Phase 1 and Phase 2a trials, PP405 is very much designed to reactivate dormant hair follicle stem cells, targeting elementary biology rather than just symptomatic hair thinning.
+Licensed in 2018 and studied through Phase 1 and Phase 2a trials, this is very much designed to reactivate dormant hair follicle stem cells, targeting elementary biology rather than just symptomatic hair thinning.

 The Science: How PP405 Works